 Mark Wiesman is a mindfulness teacher with 35 years of experience and practice in Insight Meditation and Tai Chi Chuan.
 His education as a veterinarian and his interest in science is also evident in his practice and teaching.
 He wishes to serve by giving the tools he has used in his life to others so they may be happier, more content, and more present in their lives.

-Anne Savery’s mindfulness practice began when she started practicing yoga over twenty years ago.
+Anne’s mindfulness practice began when she started practicing yoga over twenty years ago.
 In 2010 her interest in meditation became more concentrated.
-Then in 2012 with the birth of MOI that the introduction to Insight Meditation deepened her interest and practice.
-Her educational background as a public school teacher and leader has furthered her interest in developing compassionate communities.
+Then in 2012 with the birth of MOI, she began her Insight instruction that has since continued to deepen her practice.
+Her educational background as a public school teacher and administrator has furthered her interest in developing compassionate communities.
 Anne completed the year-long Mindful Teacher Certification Program with Mindful Schools in 2019 and is currently working on projects to support and bring mindfulness practices into schools across our community.
-Her interests in self inquiry, nature and social justice have a role in shaping her thoughts on mindfulness and her teaching is guided by encouraging awareness and compassion through a consistent meditation practice.
+Her interests in self inquiry, nature and social justice have a role in shaping her thoughts on mindfulness and her teaching is guided by encouraging awareness and compassion through everyday mindfulness and a consistent meditation practice.
 Visit www.annesaverycoaching.com for more information on Anne.

-Katie Hupp came to Insight Meditation in 2013 as a student in a Basic Mindfulness course.
+Katie Hupp came to Insight Meditation in 2012 as a student in a Basic Mindfulness course.
 She immediately recognized the far-reaching personal benefits and sought to introduce mindfulness into her work life.
-In 2014, she facilitated a staff retreat and follow-up study aimed at creating a culture of mindfulness in the Writing Centers at Metropolitan Community College.
-Since then, she has attended various meditation classes and mindfulness conferences, completed the first course in the online Mindful Schools curriculum, and spent a sabbatical studying mindfulness and deepening her own practice.
+In 2014 and 2018, she facilitated staff workshops and follow-up exercises aimed at creating a culture of mindfulness in the Writing Centers at Metropolitan Community College.
+She has also attended various meditation classes and the 2017 Wisdom 2.0 conference, completed two courses in the online Mindful Schools curriculum, and spent a sabbatical studying mindfulness and deepening her own practice.
 She recently attended “Sitting in the Fire: Training to Teach Mindfulness in Prisons” at the San Quentin State Prison and begins the year-long Mindful Schools Certification program in June.
 The teachings of Jack Kornfield and Sharon Salzberg, especially, resonate with and inspire her.
 She feels grateful for the local mindfulness community and all that she continues to learn from them.

 Carlos Figueroa has been practicing Insight Meditation since 2015 and has discovered a commitment and dedication to daily meditation practice that is marked by kindness and compassion.
 With a personal interest in providing support, understanding, and care to those who’ve experienced great emotional and physical difficulty, Carlos emphasizes that through consistent practice peace of mind can be realized.
 Carlos currently supports MOI by working with students who are just beginning their practice.